Visiting Assistant Professor, Physics and Astronomy

 The city of Williamsport is about a 30-minute drive from campus, and Penn State University’s main campus is about an hour away, as is Harrisburg, Pennsylvania’s state capital.
 Bucknell is about three hours from New York City, Philadelphia, Baltimore and Washington, D.C.

-The cost of living is low compared to that of major U.S. cities and suburbs.
-Bucknell’s surroundings yield fresh produce, cultural activities and events, and opportunities for outdoor activity on the Susquehanna River and in the nearby state parks and forests.
-The Lewisburg Area School District (LASD) receives excellent reviews for its schools at all grade levels.
+The cost of living here is low compared to that of major U.S. cities and suburbs.
+Bucknell’s surroundings yield fresh produce, cultural activities and events, and many opportunities for outdoor activity on the Susquehanna River and in the nearby state parks and forests.
+The Lewisburg Area School District receives excellent reviews for its schools at all grade levels.
 Lewisburg Area High School is consistently ranked among the top 50 high schools in Pennsylvania for SAT scores and statewide exams.

 Advertised: Eastern Standard Time 06 Feb 2018